Legal Header

 • Mechanical joint failure: Either a failure on metallic pipelines of mechanical interference joints (e.g., Thru-Kote Welded, Crimp Kote, Sure Lok, Pronto Lock, Zap-Lok, Twin Lok) or a failure on a nonmetallic pipelines at mechanical couplings, including crimped metallic connections on spoolable composite pipe.
 Corrosion at metallic connections on a nonmetallic pipeline is reported under the failure type "Corrosion external" or "Corrosion internal."

-• Mechanical pipe damage: Damage by human-induced mechanical activities to pipelines, risers, or piping not related to a ground disturbance that results in unintentional damage and a release (e.g., truck running into a riser, cultivator hitting pipeline while cultivating to a depth of 45 centimetres or shallower).
+• Mechanical pipe damage: Damage by human-induced mechanical activities and not related to a ground disturbance to pipelines, risers, or piping that results in unintentional damage and a release (e.g., truck running into a riser, cultivator hitting pipeline while cultivating to a depth of 45 centimetres or shallower).

 • Miscellaneous: A failure not covered under the other failure causes.
 May include pipeline erosion from external jetting action from nearby pipeline failures, lightning strikes, vandalism, damage caused by wildlife or livestock, and plastic liner failures that result in a release to the environment through the vent.